arackcheev/master/servicenodeSETUP.md

  * Ensure the rest of the configuration matches [xbridge.conf](https://github.com/BlocknetDX/blocknet-docs/blob/master/xbridgeCONF.md) for each coin

- * Save the File (if you just edited the existing file, just click save, if you made a new file then click file, save as, and in the file name type: “xbridge.conf”).
+ * Save the File (if you just edited the existing file, just click save, if you made a new file then click file, save as, and in the file name type: `xbridge.conf`
-    * Ensure the file is not “xbridgep2p.conf.txt”
+    * Ensure the file is not `xbridgep2p.conf.txt`

  * Place this file into the Blocknet data directory folder: "C:\Users\[yourusername]\AppData\Roaming\blocknetdx\"